 I started teaching in high school once I developed a passion for music and sharing that passion with others.
 Of course, some of the avenues through which I could share this were through performance, but there was a definite discovery of a love of sharing this through teaching.
 I garnered a small private studio of my underclassmen in high school, and I continued to teach through my education at Eastman and have been growing ever since.

 It's always an amazing experience to get students to experience the "a-ha!" moment.
 There have been many fond memories of breakthroughs throughout the years, but one that stands out in particular is the most recent.
 A member of my private studio had a lesson with me where we were working on our major scales.
 The student found the scales boring, because to him, they are just an exercise.
 In reality, they are the simplest complete expression of a sonority, but he didn't quite realize this.
 That is, they didn't realize, until everything clicked into place when I told them to think of the scale like a simple melody.
 Then, out came the most beautiful scale I'd heard from them.
 We had had a game-changing "a-ha!" moment!
-Their scales never sounded the same after that, always musical, always beautiful, a simple expression of music!
+Their scales never sounded the same after that, always musical, always beautiful, a simple expression of musical sound.

 If a teacher, especially a trumpet teacher, tells you that their way is the only way, it's best to treat what they say with a fair amount of skepticism!
 There is always a best way for YOU that the teacher has to work to discover with YOU.
 It could be that their way works for you, but everyone is different, and it's important to know this.

-Firstly, WHY do they play music?
+Firstly, WHY do you play music?

-What do they want to sound like?
+What do you want to sound like?
+All adjectives are fair game here.

-What DON'T they want to sound like?
+What DON'T you want to sound like?